lerna/lerna/README.md

 }
 ```

-and you are not on the branch `my-new-feature` currently lerna will prevent you from publishing.
-To force a publish anyways you can use
+and you are not on the branch `master` lerna will prevent you from publishing.
+To force a publish despite this config, pass the `--allow-branch` flag:

 ```sh
 $ lerna publish --allow-branch my-new-feature